aws/s2n-tls/tests/fuzz/Readme.md

 # Fuzz Tests
-Every test in this directory will be run as a Fuzz test for several minutes during builds.
+By default, every test in this directory will be run as a fuzz test for several minutes each during builds.
 To run all fuzz tests simply run `make fuzz` from the top `s2n` directory to compile s2n with the proper flags and run the fuzz tests.
+To run a specific subset of fuzz tests, simply set the FUZZ_TESTS variable as follows:

+> FUZZ_TESTS="test1 test2 test3"

 #### Each Fuzz Test should conform to the following rules:
 1. End in either `*_test.c` or `*_negative_test.c`.